Sofiag8/holbertonschool-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 # Project: 0x13.
-Javascript - Objects, Scopes and Closures | Holberton Intranet
+Javascript - Objects, Scopes and Closures

 #### Learning Objectives
 At the end of this project we are expected to have the following knowledge: